Partnership to End Addiction Policy on Promoting Objectivity in Research/Investigators’ Conflicts of Interest (42 CFR Part 50, Subpart F)

 - Failure to comply with a management plan.

-For Partnership to End Addiction employees sanctions may include suspension or dismissal, denial of eligibility to engage in the research at issue or other appropriate penalties.
+For Partnership employees sanctions may include suspension or dismissal, denial of eligibility to engage in the research at issue, or other appropriate penalties.
 Such sanctions may require giving notice of relevant information to funding agencies, professional bodies or journals, or the public.
-For subrecipient investigators, sanctions may include suspension or expulsion from participation in the research at issue and/or further Partnership to End Addiction research.
+For subrecipient investigators, sanctions may include suspension or expulsion from participation in the research at issue and/or further Partnership research.
 The Signing Official will determine what sanctions, if any, are to be applied.

 H. Subrecipient Requirements

-A subrecipient relationship is established when Partnership to End Addiction passes through federal funds to another individual or entity who will be conducting a substantive portion of the research project and is accountable to Partnership to End Addiction for programmatic outcomes and compliance matters.
+A subrecipient relationship is established when the Partnership passes through federal funds to another individual or entity who will be conducting a substantive portion of the research project and is accountable to the Partnership for programmatic outcomes and compliance matters.

-Partnership to End Addiction is responsible for ensuring any subrecipient’s compliance with the FCOI Regulations, for reporting subrecipient investigator FCOI, and for monitoring subrecipient investigator management plans.
+The Partnership is responsible for ensuring any subrecipient’s compliance with the FCOI Regulations, for reporting subrecipient investigator FCOI, and for monitoring subrecipient investigator management plans.

-Partnership to End Addiction’s FCOI Policy shall apply to subrecipient investigators for disclosing significant financial interests directly related to the subrecipient’s work for Partnership to End Addiction unless the subrecipient institution certifies that its FCOI policy complies with the FCOI Regulations.
+The Partnership’s FCOI Policy shall apply to subrecipient investigators for disclosing significant financial interests directly related to the subrecipient’s work for the Partnership unless the subrecipient institution certifies that its FCOI policy complies with the FCOI Regulations.

-In either event, a written agreement will be entered into with the subrecipient institution and contain all items required by the FCOI Regulations [§50.604(c)] to ensure reporting by Partnership to End Addiction to the PHS of any subrecipient investigator FCOIs in a timely manner, i.e., prior to the expenditure of funds or within sixty (60) days of any subsequently identified FCOI.
+In either event, a written agreement will be entered into with the subrecipient institution and contain all items required by the FCOI Regulations [§50.604(c)] to ensure reporting by the Partnership to the PHS of any subrecipient investigator FCOIs in a timely manner, i.e., prior to the expenditure of funds or within sixty (60) days of any subsequently identified FCOI.

 I. Public Accessibility Requirements

-This FCOI Policy will be posted on Partnership to End Addiction’s publicly accessible website, as required by the FCOI Regulations.
+This FCOI Policy will be posted on the Partnership’s publicly accessible website, as required by the FCOI Regulations.

 J. Additional Information

-Partnership to End Addiction may be asked to provide records related to this FCOI Policy, including disclosure forms, to the Department of Health and Human Services or other federal agencies or entities.
-Partnership to End Addiction will provide the requested information and make any other disclosures necessary to comply with this FCOI Policy or as required by law.
-Such records may be requested and provided whether or not the disclosure resulted in a determination that an FCOI existed.
+The Partnership may be asked to provide records related to this FCOI Policy, including disclosure forms, to the Department of Health and Human Services or other federal agencies or entities.
+The Partnership will provide the requested information and make any other disclosures necessary to comply with this FCOI Policy or as required by law.
+Such records may be requested and provided whether or not the disclosure resulted in a determination that a FCOI existed.